cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 8.8.0 (2020-09-28) =
+* Added feature to only add the cheapest priced variation(s) to product feeds instead of all variations or the default variation.

+= 8.7.9 (2020-09-27) =
+* Added 5 default fields to the Facebook template

+= 8.7.8 (2020-09-26) =
+* Rounding divide calculations rules to two decimals

 = 8.7.7 (2020-09-25) =
 * Facebook purchase event did not always had the correct pricing.
 Issue solved.